 If you have difficulty getting your cup to open run your cup under cold water and try a different fold such as the 'punch down' fold which makes the silicone spring open easier.
 Conversely, if you prefer a softer cup, run your cup under warm water prior to inserting.

 Hold your JuJu firmly in your dominant hand, below the upper rim.
 Find a comfortable position - sitting, squatting or standing with one leg raised.
 Gently part your labia (skin around the vagina) with your free hand.

 Insert your JuJu slowly into the vaginal opening.
 Direct it back towards the base of your spine, at a 45% angle, not directly upward.
 Allow your cup to open just inside the vaginal opening, then slide it into position.
 Your cup should be completely internal and will generally sit lower than a tampon but it is not abnormal for it to sit high depending on your anatomy or the location of your cervix.

 5. Check the seal

 Check that the cup has opened, as this is what forms a suction seal with the vaginal walls and prevents leaking.
 Swirl your index finger around the outside of the cup.
-If your fell any indentations in the circumference of the cup, the cup has not opened correctly.
+If you feel any indentations in the circumference of the cup, the cup has not opened correctly.
 If your cup has not opened, use the stem to wiggle the cup or try a few pelvic floor exercises to help open it.
 Wash your hands.

-JuJu can be worn for a maximum or 8 hours.
+JuJu can be worn for a maximum of 8 hours.
 We suggest emptying and cleaning your JuJu before bed, and again when you wake.
 Depending on your flow, JuJu may need to be emptied more often.